TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 <img src="./massive.jpg" width="600"/>
 <figcaption>The software synthesiser <a href="https://www.native-instruments.com/en/products/komplete/synths/massive/"><i>Massive</i></a>.
 Note the 31 Knobs in the UI</figcaption>

-In [Flutter's widget catalogue](https://flutter.dev/docs/development/ui/widgets) there is no knob element for us to use out of the box, however it is easy to make your own (the full source code of mine is avaliable here (LINK)).
+In [Flutter's widget catalogue](https://flutter.dev/docs/development/ui/widgets) there is no knob element for us to use out of the box, however it is easy to make your own ([the full source code of the knob we'll make is avaliable here](https://github.com/TomOConnor95/flutter-articles/tree/master/counter_example/lib)).

 [do TLDR thing here]
 <img src="./final-knob.png" width="300"/>[Make a gif version of this!]